sysinner/inpack/README.md

-# lospack
+# inpack
-A package manager for the lessOS
+A package manager for the SysInner